unicode-org/icu/docs/userguide/dev/codingguidelines.md

 two or more classes that have separate inheritance.
 Interfaces are impossible to modify later in a backwards-compatible way.
 Abstract classes, on the other hand, can add new methods with default behavior.
-Use interfaces only if it is required by the arcitecture, not just for expediency.
+Use interfaces only if it is required by the architecture, not just for expediency.

 Current releases of ICU4J (since ICU 63) are restricted to use Java SE 7 APIs and language features.